-- The revision of the ISO/IEC 9075 series of standards concerning the SQL database language; - The development of ISO/IEC AWI 21838 that will recommend the characteristics of a top-level ontology, which will provide guidance to various parties who are currently developing or who will develop a top-level ontology.
+- The development of a new part in the ISO/IEC 9075 series of standards concerning the integration of multi-dimensional arrays in the SQL database language (ISO/IEC DIS 9075-15); - The development of ISO/IEC 21838 series that will recommend the characteristics of a top-level ontology, which will provide guidance to various parties who are currently developing or who will develop a top-level ontology.
 For those seeking to select and use an existing top-level ontology, it will provide at least one from which to choose.
-It will also facilitate the merging of top-level ontologies, since they will already possess the recommended characteristics.
+It will also facilitate the merging of top-level ontologies, since they will already possess the recommended characteristics; - The creation of new series of standards on metadata, notably for data provenance metadata, which will support Big Data; - The development of standards in support of electronic data interchange (EDI) for businesses, including privacy protection requirements, model for transborder data flows, etc.